Country of origin

 Production began in 1959, and it entered service soon after.

-in 50 countries.
-It holds the record for the most-produced jet
+The MiG-21 holds the record for the most-produced jet aircraft.
+More

-aircraft.
-The MiG-21 continues to serve in around 20 countries to
+MiG-21 fighter was in service with 50 countries.
+It continues to serve in around 20 countries to

 existing MiGs (the 17 and the 19).
 Compared to its predecessor,

-MiG-19, the Fishbed’s main design difference is its triangular delta
+MiG-19, the MIG-21’s main design difference is its triangular delta

 wings (as opposed to the swept wings on the MiG-19).
 Its primary

-improvements were its speed, better design, and greater capacity for
+improvements of such improved design were its speed and greater capacity for

 armament.
 The MiG-21 was relatively simple in design and technology.